tinymce/tinymce-docs/_includes/integrations/svelte-tech-ref.md

-## TinyMCE Svelte integration technical reference

 Covered in this section:

 * [Configuring the TinyMCE Svelte integration](#configuringthetinymcesvelteintegration)
 * [Component binding](#componentbinding)
 * [Event binding](#eventbinding)

-### Configuring the TinyMCE Svelte integration
+## Configuring the TinyMCE Svelte integration

 The `tinymce-svelte` `Editor` component accepts the following properties: